Bringg Driver App

 What is Bringg Driver App?

-Bringg Driver App is a logistics management tool for enterprise field workers to receive tasks, navigate, and capture proof of delivery.
+Bringg Driver App is a logistics management tool for enterprise field drivers, available on iOS and Android.

 Current Momentum